What Parents Should Know About Safe Swaddling

 Prior to that milestone, however, Kileny will continue to support swaddling for families who find it helpful.

-“I’m not going to tell my patients to worry,” she says.
+“I’m not going to tell my patients to worry,” she said.
 “If their child needs to be swaddled, they should swaddle.”

 Babies should only sleep on their backs.